kongware/scriptum/README.md

 The type error is caused by the unification process.
 The type variable `a` in the function parameter `(a => a)` is instantiated with the type of `foo`'s second argument, namely `Number`.
 The last argument is of type `String` though and the validator's attempt to instantiate `a` accordingly fails, because a type variable cannot be instantiated with two different types at the same time.

-The only way to get `foo` to work is to let `foo` decide for each invocation which specific type `(a => a)` has.
-This can be achieved by defining the function parameter as a  first class polymorphic function.
-In type theory parlance this is called a higher-rank type, namely a rank-2 one:
+The only way to get this to work is to defer the instantiation of `a` by letting `foo` decide for each invocation which specific type `(a => a)` has.
+If the function argument is still polymorphic when it is passed to `foo`, then it needs to be first class and that is exactly what higher-rank types enable:

 ```javascript
 const foo = fun(